 The Aria Luxury Riverboat

-Beginning with the Peruvian section of the Amazon River, one of the world’s last great unexplored regions, Galli Zugaro commissioned the custom design of the Aqua Amazon, the first upscale cruise ship to set sail on this stretch of the Amazon.
+Beginning with the Peruvian section of the Amazon River, one of the world’s last great unexplored regions, Galli Zugaro commissioned the custom design of the Aqua Amazon, the first cruiseship to set sail on this stretch of the Amazon.
 As of July 2016, the Aqua is no longer in operation.

 Increased demand for Aqua Expeditions uniquely intimate, life enriching river safari led to the launch of a second custom designed vessel, the Aria Amazon in 2011, with 16 suites designed by Puig with a similar five-star boutique hotel sophistication, and cruising the same captivating stretch of the Peruvian Amazon amidst equally thoughtful comforts and fascinating wildlife.

-Prices & Dates (contact us for special pricing on selected departures)
+Prices & Dates (contact us to check date availability and special pricing on selected departures)

-The Aria Amazon River cruise rates above are priced based on per person, double occupancy of suites and master suites.
+The Aqua/Aria Amazon River cruise rates above are priced based on per person, double occupancy of suites and master suites.

 Included in your all inclusive rate are: